thomas-xza/postcode_calc/README.md

 ##  TESTS

 Due to the simplicity of the web app, there are only integration tests.
-Debuggin was done by eye, following the console, as after reading through Douglas Crockford's book, then reading through the Vue.js documentation, then beginning with experimenting, there wasn't alot of time left to read over how the 'Jest' testing library works,
+Debugging was done by eye, following the console, as after reading through Douglas Crockford's book, then reading through the Vue.js documentation, then beginning with experimenting, there wasn't alot of time left to read over how the 'Jest' testing library works,